josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 By default, the style definitions of a component only affect elements defined in the associated template of that component.

 Specify the `styles`, `styleUrls`, or both properties to add style definitions to your component.
-To learn more about the Angular approach to style definitions, see [Component style][AioGuideComponentStyle].
+To learn more about the Angular approach to style definitions, see [Use of component style][AioGuideComponentUseStyle].

 <div class="alert is-important">